 There are many different types of bacteria which cause meningitis but the main ones are Neisseria meningitidis (meningococcal) bacteria and pneumococcal bacteria.
 Pneumococcal bacteria are more easily spread but less likely to cause severe infections.
 Meningococcal bacteria are usually only spread through prolonged close contact and consist of several groups including A,B,C,W, X, Y and Z. They are a human only pathogen and are carried in the nasopharynx (upper throat and behind the nose).

 I must be clear that bacterial meningitis is not very common but can be extremely serious, even fatal, when experienced so prompt action is always recommended.
-Approximately 10% of the population are thought to carry the bacteria responsible but becuase many adults have developed natural resistance it is not common to actually suffer from invasive infection.
+Approximately 10% of the population are thought to carry the bacteria responsible but because many adults have developed natural resistance it is not common to actually suffer from invasive infection.
 This means that many people may be carrying the infection without realising it as they have no symptoms.
 The highest incidence of invasive infection is in infants followed by the under 5’s.
 In Ireland the majority of infections occur in winter and early spring.
-In Ireland, the case-fatality rate is less than 5%.
+Mortality rates are from 5 to 15%, with 10-15% suffering permanent disability.

 Possible ways the bacteria are spread include: